First time running an equity crowdfunding campaign? Want to make it a success? Well pack your lunch cos it’s back to the books.

 Communications during your campaign: updates and responding to questions

-This six week programme costs $3,000 plus GST and if this is your first time crowdfunding, you’ll be required to run through this course before running your equity campaign.
+This six week programme costs $750 + GST for campaigns aiming to raise under $100,000, and $3,000 + GST for campaigns aiming to raise over $100,000.
+If this is your first time crowdfunding, you’ll be required to run through this course before running your equity campaign.

 There may be additional costs to launching and running your campaign after Crowdfunding(U) which may include: legal, accounting, design and events.

 Our CrowdfundingU service is registered under the Regional Business Partner network, meaning companies can apply to have the cost of the course half paid with a capability voucher issued by their local economic development agency.

 How do you get vouchers?

 If you already have a customer manager at your local Economic Development agency, give them a call or email to chat about getting capability vouchers to help with capital raising.
 Feel free to mention our service to them during the discussion.
 You can receive up to $5,000 per year in matched funding.

 If you don’t have a customer manager yet, the first step is to register as a business.
 Your local Regional Business Partner will be in touch to set up a meeting.
 Here’s the contact list of all the agencies if you need to follow up.

 Once the Regional Business Partner has decided to support your company with capability vouchers, send us an email.
 We will create an event for you in the system, send you the details, and get you to book the service.

 Once booked, we’ll generate an invoice for you to pay, and set the first date for CrowdfundingU.